 This particular Atari was so yellowed that I couldn’t believe my eyes.
 That is actually why I’ve decided to write a separate post about it.

 I wasn’t sure if I will be able to fully restore its original color but I’ve decided to give it a try.
 Actually to give a try to my already heavily tested method of de-yellowing stuff that I’ve already covered in many previous posts on this blog.
 I won’t describe it here again, plus, to be honest, I don’t even remember which post has its description lol.
 I’ll just mention that it is about covering it with a mixture of perhydrol+whitenting cream, wrapping it up in a stretch foil, and leaving it for a week in a warm place.

 I was surprised by how good it all went after a few days but I was still light years away from the desired, final effect.
 The major problem was that it wasn’t evenly yellowed, So I had to launch …

-Another few solid days passed and I’ve decided to have a look at how the process works.
-This time, yellowing vanished but over-brightening effect took its place and it didn’t look well either 🙁
+Another few solid days passed and I decided to have a look at how the process works.
+This time, yellowing vanished but the over-brightening effect took its place and it didn’t look well either 🙁

-I’ve tried to shoot some pictures that would show an exact difference between a normal and over-brightened area with my USB micro camera.
-Unfortunately, this camera is nice only good PCB inspection and lacks proper optics so an outcome is very poor.
+I’ve tried to shoot some pictures that would show an exact difference between a normal and over-brightened area with my USB micro-camera.
+Unfortunately, this camera is nice only good PCB inspection and lacks proper optics so the outcome is very poor.

 The road to the grand finale